xiyin137/stringbook/codes/README.md

 2D susy variations.nb -- checks local supersymmetry variations of the superstring worldsheet action in the form of Brink-Di Vecchia-Howe

+BES equation.nb -- numerical solution of the integral equation of Beisert, Eden, and Staudacher following the approach of hep-th/0611135

 Conformal blocks and bootstrap demo.nb -- global 2D conformals blocks and 3D,4D conformal blocks with external scalar primaries, demonstrating crude bootstrap bounds via semidefinite optimization

 ConformalBlock.m -- package by Ying-Hsuan Lin (2016) for computing Virasoro conformal blocks through Zamolodchikov's recursion relations